ivanrazo17/BaganiBlades/README.md

 # Bagani Blades

 Welcome to Bagani Blades!
-A front-end e-commerce platform specializing in custom-made cosplay weapons and armor props.
+A front-end e-commerce platform with mobile responsiveness, specializing in custom-made cosplay weapons and armor props.
 Our site offers a wide range of immersive and high-quality products to enhance your cosplay experience.

 ## Website Overview